 It occurred to Vicki that she’d barely noticed Stephanie this September.
 Normally there’d’ve been all manner of snipes and snortles and malicious observations, but lately Stephanie only spoke when called upon—and then in a cloggy congested way, as though afflicted by hay fever.

 They were one of the first teams sent that afternoon to the Resource Center.
 Vicki took her time collecting ring binder and purse, so Lefty Levitch and Ordinary Mark Welk would leave the room ahead of her.
-(By now she knew too well that guys would yield precedence not to be gallant, but for a chance to watch your tush wiggle as you walked.)
+(By now she knew too well that guys would yield precedence not to be gallant, but for a chance to watch her tush wiggle as she walked.)